Climate Emergency Declaration

-At the next Annual Town Meeting on 8 May 2020 we will be looking for community groups who would like a stand to promote how what they are doing environmentally.
+At the next Annual Town Meeting we will be looking for community groups who would like a stand to promote how what they are doing environmentally.
 Please email us, if this is something you would be interested in.

 The following are some useful links to help with your climate change action: